 - Examine the coat’s length.
 Japanese Spitz should have short hair on their ears, undercoat, front of their forearms, below their hocks, and on the top of their head.
 The dog’s tail should be feathery thick, and the rest of its body should have a lot of furs.

 This is most apparent in the dog’s neck and shoulders, as well as their forechest region, where there are frills to its coat.

 - Analyze the overall appearance of the coat.
 This particular canine breed comes with an overcoat that is distinct and straight.
 They may have a thick undercoat, but unlike those of other breeds, these dogs are pleasant to the touch.

 - Check out how your dog interacts with other canines.
 Apart from humans, these dogs are very sociable, even with their kind.
 It is very typical for them to get along really well with other canines.

 - These dogs are fearless; they are not easily daunted.
 They are daring and brave.
 They take to heart all the time and are known to defend their human families, even to the point of sacrificing their own.

 - Determine if the dog enjoys being the center of attention.
 This canine breed loves attention, and they dislike solitude or being left on their own.

 - Is your dog family-friendly?
 The Japanese Spitz enjoys the reputation of being a family-friendly dog.
 They do well with children, although it is of utmost importance to teach the kids how to properly handle them.

 - Recognize that this canine breed is among the brightest and smartest of dogs.
 These dogs are clever and fast learners.
-Therefore, potty training them should be a breeze.
+Therefore, potty training your Japanese Spitz should be a breeze.